Marketing yourself in your pitch, tips, potential questions and more

 All four entrepreneurs had been through the Judge Business School’s Accelerate Programme.
 The programme offers a structured approach that combines entrepreneurship training, regular coaching and mentoring.
 The entrepreneurs gave 3 minute presentations so were required to explain their concepts succinctly.
 They also had to persuade and win over the audience and investors over in a very quick time frame.

-For examples of presentations from well known companies that have been successful in attracting investment see these examples.
+For examples of pitch presentations from well known companies that have been successful in attracting investment see these examples.
 You can see what Airbnb put in its pitch deck here.

 There shouldn’t be too much on the slides and the font needs to be a good size as is apparent in these templates.
 When marketing yourself in your pitch, branding is important.
 Entrepreneurs need to invest some money in creating a brand identity and look and feel for all their collateral.
 People make judgements very quickly so it is important to impress at every opportunity.
 The logo and look and feel need to reflect the brand values of the company.
 A strap line can be created to add weight.